FINLAND (Unofficial translation)

 Amendments to Applications

-Section 19 Claims may not be amended to include subject matter not disclosed in a document constituting a basic document under the first or second paragraph of Section 21 or the first paragraph of Section 24.
+Section 19 Claims may not be amended to include subject matter not disclosed in a document constituting a basic document under the first or second paragraph of section 21 or the first paragraph of section 24.
 Where a claim is amended to add new features, the applicant shall at the same time state where those new features are to be found in the basic documents.

 Once the Patent Office has issued a novelty search report, no claim disclosing an invention that is independent of the invention disclosed in the previous claims may be included in the same application.

-For international applications, no novelty search report shall be issued before the period of time laid down in Section 52b has expired, unless the applicant agrees thereto.
+For international applications, no novelty search report shall be issued before the period of time laid down in section 52b has expired, unless the applicant agrees thereto.
 (14.6.1985/505)

-An applicant may make amendments or additions to the description and drawings only where they are necessary according to Section 8 of the Patents Act.
+An applicant may make amendments or additions to the description and drawings only where they are necessary according to section 8 of the Patents Act.
 Such amendments or additions may not make a claim encompass matter other than that which has a counterpart in the basic documents.

 Section 20 Unless otherwise allowed by the Patent Office, amendments or additions to the claims shall be made by filing a new document setting out all the claims in sequence.

-(2) where the application was drafted in Finnish or Swedish, the copy of the description, drawings and claims filed under Section 31 of the Patents Act.
-(14.6.1985/505)
+2) if the application was drafted in Finnish, Swedish, or English, the copy of the description, drawings and claims filed under section 31 of the Patents Act.(27.10.2011/1097).

 Division and Separation

 Section 22 (21.3.1997/246) If more than one invention has been disclosed in the basic documents, the applicant may divide the application into more than one application.
-Division may only be made before a notice under the first paragraph of Section 19 of the Patents Act has been given.
-In such case, a new application relating to an invention divided from the original application (parent application) shall, at the applicant's request, be deemed to have been filed at the same time as the parent application.
+Division may only be made before a notification under section 19(1) of the Patents Act has been given.
+Division cannot take place before the basic document under section 21 has been submitted.
+The new application relating to an invention divided from the original application (parent application) must, if the applicant requests it, be deemed to have been filed at the same time as the parent application.
+(27.10.2011/1097)

-Separation may only be made before a notice under the first paragraph of Section 19 of the Patents Act has been given.
-In an application made by separation, protection can only be claimed for subject matter that was disclosed in the documents of the parent application when the new document was filed.
-(21.3.1997/246)
+Separation may only be made before a notification under section 19(1) of the Patents Act has been given.
+Separation may not be made before the basic document under section 21 has been submitted.
+In an application through separation, protection can only be claimed for subject matter that was disclosed in the documents of the parent application when the new document was filed.
+(27.10.2011/1097)

 Section 24 In the event of division or separation, the description, with accompanying drawings, and claims filed at the same time as the application document of the new application shall be deemed to constitute the basic document.